monkeynator7/monkeynator7/README.md

 - 🔭 I have experience working as a back-end developer.

-- :books: I am currently developing skills on: certified tech developer career by DigitalHouse.
+- :books: I am currently developing skills on: **Certified Tech Developer** career by DigitalHouse.

-- :bike: In my free time, I like to read, ride my bike, play some videogames (tears of the kingdom right now) and of course every streaming app available.
+- :bike: On my free time, I like to read, ride my bike, play some videogames (tears of the kingdom right now) and of course every streaming app available.

 #### :mailbox: How to reach me:

 <img src="https://cdn4.iconfinder.com/data/icons/social-media-logos-6/512/112-gmail_email_mail-512.png" width="20" alt="email"/>

-`mcarvajalrm@gmail.com
+`mcarvajalrm@gmail.com`<br>
-in/monicarvajalr/
+`in/monicarvajalr/`<br>
-instagram/monicarvajal/`
+`instagram/monicarvajal/`